 EZOfficeInventory has a built-in Label Designer (Learn More).
 Corporate customers mostly opt for commercial printing, and they might handover the Print Label data to your printing service.
 Here is a quick step-by-step process to go about it.

 1) Ask the EZOfficeInventory user to export Print Label Data in a CSV.
-It can be accessed from More → Settings → Print Label Templates → Export Print Label Data For Commercial Printing (more details here).
+It can be accessed from More → Printout Templates → Export Print Label Data For Commercial Printing (more details here).
+Pick module you want to export the print label date for, as shown below.
 If they want a logo on the labels, ask them for the logo image separately.
 If the CSV does not contain a data point, ask the user to first select a default print label template that contains all the required information.

 2) This option asks the user to choose a template.
 The template should have the data points needed on the Print Label.
 For example, if Item Name, Item Group, QR Code and Barcode is required, these 4 elements/data points should be in the template.
 QR Code links are under the QR code column.
 Barcodes sequence is in the Barcode column.

 3) The print label data is only for existing items in the EZOfficeInventory account.
 However, future items can be pre-provisioned, if needed.
 Here is how to go about it.

 4) Both Barcodes and QR Codes are supported in EZOfficeInventory.